Shoulder Pain Wright City, MO

 Wright City, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for our Wright City, MO clients by creating proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the things you love doing most and a pain-free life.
-Make an appointment through our website or find the location most convenient for you.
+A healthy shoulder is imperative to not only living our every day life, but to doing the things we love.
+At Axes, we focus on positive outcomes for our Wright City, MO clients by implementing proven treatment plans catered to your injury, pain level, age, and how physically active you need to be.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Request an appointment through our website or call our location nearest you.

 Services Offered